Causality bounds on scalar-tensor EFTs: Explicit example of optimization scheme

 Therefore, for every fixed $\theta$, we solve the following SDP problem \bal &\text{maximize:}~~~ \bigg\{ \int_{0}^{1} \text{d}p\bigg(\phi^{++--}_{3}(p)p^4-\phi^{++--}_{4}(p)p^2 \bigg)+2 z^{++--}_{3,2}+z^{++--}_{4,1} \bigg\}\cos^2\theta \\& + \bigg\{\int_{0}^{1} \text{d}p\bigg(\phi^{++--}_3(p)-3\phi^{++++}_1(p)p^4+3\phi^{++++}_2(p)p^2\bigg)+ z^{++--}_{3,0}\bigg\}\sin^2 \theta \,,\\&\text{subject to:}~~~ \text{Eqs.~(\ref{exa:cons1}, \ref{exa:cons5}, \ref{exa:cons3}) for all functions $\phi^{\mathbb{1234}}_k(p)$ and parameters $z^{\mathbb{1234}}_{k,n}$ ,} \eal to get the lowest upper bound on $r^2$ at the given $\theta$, which can be implemented by the {\tt SDPB} package.
 Scanning $\theta$ from $0$ to ${\pi}/{2}$ for sufficiently many angles, the optimal results on $r^2$ from different angles will depict the boundary of the bounds on $\beta_1^2$ and $\gamma_0^2$.

 Before ending, we would like to comment on whether more constraints can be added to get more information, using the current example.
-In a couple of places, it might seem to be possible to get extract constraints, but it actually does not.
+This seems to be possible at first glance but actually unachievable.
 For example, we know from amplitudes $\mathcal{M}^{+-+-}$ and $\mathcal{M}^{++--}$ that the coefficients $a^{+-+-}_{n,2}=0$, $a^{++--}_{2,n}=0$ with $n\geq 3$.
 Thus, besides the $st$ null constraints $a^{++--}_{2,n}=a^{+-+-}_{n,2}$ with $n\geq 3$, it seems that we can use naively stronger constraints $a^{+-+-}_{n,2}=a^{++--}_{2,n}=0$.
 However, the information $a^{+-+-}_{n,2}=0$ is actually already contained in the dispersive sum rules and thus does not give rise to extra null constraints.
 This can be seen from \eref{4.3.8}:

 That is, the dispersion relations automatically enforce this extra information.
-Another example is that, as a result of the structure of 3-leg vertices in the theory, $\beta_1^2$ appears both in the sum rules from $\mathcal{M}^{++--}$ and $\mathcal{M}^{++++}$, which leads to a constraint by equating the expressions for $\beta_1^2$.
+Another example is that, as a result of the structure of 3-leg vertices in the theory, $\beta_1^2$ appears in both the sum rules from $\mathcal{M}^{++--}$ and $\mathcal{M}^{++++}$, which leads to a constraint when equating the expressions for $\beta_1^2$.
 This constraint does not come from crossing symmetry.
 However, again, we do not need to explicitly impose this constraint, as we have used the dispersion relations from both $\mathcal{M}^{++--}$ and $\mathcal{M}^{++++}$ in our optimization programs.
 Using several dispersion relations involving a Wilson coefficient will give the same result as using one of these dispersion relations and the constraints from these dispersion relations.